 - Also, consider supporting your mitochondria while you perform the Full Moon Challenge.
 Mitochondria, as you likely remember from biology class, are the energy-producing structures within your cells.

 The Mimosa Pudica Seed Challenge

-Periodically taking frequent, small doses of Mimosa pudica seed may help increase its cleansing benefits.
-It could help you flush out parasites, biofilm, and mucoid plaque that weren’t budging when you were taking less frequent doses.
+Along with the Full Moon Challenge, taking frequent, small doses of Mimosa pudica seed may help increase its cleansing benefits.
+It could help you flush out biofilm, mucoid plaque, and parasites that don't budge when you take less frequent doses.

-The challenge pairs well with intermittent fasting.
-That can be as simple as restricting the time period that you eat to a 6 to 8-hour window.
+This parasite cleanse pairs well with intermittent fasting, which can be as simple as restricting the period you eat to a 6 to 8-hour window.
 For example, you might eat only between 1 p.m. to 7 p.m.
 Alternatively, some people may do a water-only fast a few times a week.
-(16)
+(36)